SOURCE — 4 min

 Improved Balance and Posture

-Walking can be a helpful way to improve your balance and posture as you age.
-Nordic walking, which involves walking with hand-held poles, is especially helpful because it engages muscles in both the upper and lower body.
+Walking can be a helpful way to improve your balance and posture as you age.* Nordic walking, which involves walking with hand-held poles, can be especially helpful because it engages muscles in both the upper and lower body.
 Using the poles also provides extra support for those who need more stability on uneven terrain.

 Social Engagement